 Standard Library Modules in Python

-Python comes with a huge collection of regularly used utility modules called standard library; which contains a collection of over two-hundred modules along with platform-independent support system for common programming tasks such as network & internet scripting, text pattern matching, object persistence, GUI (Graphical User Interface) programs and much more.
+Python comes with a vast collection of regularly used utility modules called standard library which contains a collection of over two-hundred modules along with platform-independent support system for common programming tasks such as network, internet scripting, text pattern matching, object persistence, GUI (Graphical User Interface) programs and much more.

 Though these tools are not the part of Python programming language, programmers can use them by importing the appropriate modules based on the needs.
 Since they are standard library modules, therefore they will be available & will work portably on most platforms on which the Python will be run.